 Our data uncovered that 3 in 5 would schedule intimacy, proving you don’t need spontaneity for a good sex life.
 Relationship and Body Language Expert Katia Loisel from Love Destination says:

 “It may not sound romantic, but when your life is full of distractions and a ‘to do’ list as long as your arm, making time for sex can be the last thing on your mind.
 Scheduling intimacy forces you to focus on the two of you and to prioritise your relationship.”

-5. Stay off social media
+9. Stay off your phone and social media

 Harvard University says our brains react the same way to sex as they do to successful social interactions.
 But are we more satisfied by Facebook likes than sex?
 According to our study, 10% put our phones and social media in front of sex.